dananderson/crosstools/README.md

 Compiled toolchain for creating ARM-based Gallery builds on Ubuntu 18.4 (64 bit).

 crosstools contains a GCC 6.3.1 cross-compiling toolchain.
 The sysroot contains ARM 6 binaries and SDL 2.0.8 installed.
 The toolchain has successfully procuded binaries for Raspberry Pi Zero, Raspberry Pi 2/3, PlayStation Classic and S/NES Classic systems.
-The compiled toolchain contains SDL 2.0.8 in sysroot.

 # Cross-Compiling Node Modules